 If a desire for religious fellowship resonates with you and your family, a faith-based mommy group may be right for you.
 Many faith-based groups encourage new members of all backgrounds to bring their questions to meetings.

 Argyle UMC M.O.M.s

 Argyle Moms on Mondays meets every week for everything from Bible study at the Argyle United Methodist Church to ladies-only nights out to family-friendly back-to-school parties.
 Contact the church to learn about more moms-only study groups and events.

 Join these groups at the locations in Dallas, Fort Worth, Frisco and Grapevine for monthly or twice-monthly moms night out.
 Note that no childcare is provided by the groups.

 MAMAS (Mothering at Many Ages and Stages) meet at First United Methodist Church Richardson on Monday mornings and midday Wednesdays.
 Childcare is available for $50, and the groups are open to everyone whether or not you’re members of the church.

 This international organization has several groups in the Dallas area.
 Many local churches sponsor MOPS groups and host two meetings per month.
 Groups can range from 10–200 members.

-Watermark church offers several classes for parents, including sessions for pregnant mothers, first-time parents and any parents seeking Bible-based fellowship.
+Watermark church offers several classes for parents, including sessions for moms to be, single parents, first-time parents, for adoptive or foster parents, and any parents seeking Bible-based fellowship.